Elisp: Chinese Character Reference Linkify

-This article shows you how write a elisp function that changes the character under cursor into several HTML links.
+We need a command to change the character under cursor into several HTML links.

-This is for my blog on languages and linguistics: Belles-lettres Blog.
+This is useful for writing blog on languages and linguistics.

-However, i think the situation of percent encoding is a abomination. 〔☛ Problems of Symbol Congestion in Computer Languages; ASCII Jam vs Unicode〕 I decided to not botch my Chinese chars in URL.
-Today's browsers will automatically do the encoding for you when user clicks on it.
+However, i think the situation of percent encoding is a abomination. [see Problems of Symbol Congestion in Computer Languages; ASCII Jam vs Unicode] I decided to not botch my Chinese chars in URL.
+This does not cause practical problems.